TheTimmaeh/PHP-Daemon-Manager/README.md

 ```
 enabled = 1
 ```
-to let the daemon being controlled by checking cronjob. enabled = 1 starts the daemon enabled = 0 stops the daemon
+to control the daemon with the checking cronjob. enabled = 1 starts the daemon enabled = 0 stops the daemon